 What if it is not possible to maintain two metre distancing at all times?

 Government guidance is clear that employers should take all reasonable steps to ensure that workers stay two metres away from each other in the workplace, but recognises that this is not always possible.
-Where it is not possible, employers should think about whether the activity is essential to operations.
-If so, employers should look to adapt working practices to minimise the time that workers spend in close proximity and consider other steps that could be taken, such as protective equipment.
+Where it is not possible, employers should make every reasonable effort to ensure staff are one metre away from each other, with risk mitigation measures in place.
+They include increasing handwashing, erecting screens or barriers, avoiding rotation and asking people to work side by side or back-to-back.

 How can I manage difficult conversations with my workers around workplace risks?